 A point in Minkowski spacetime is a time and spatial position called an event, or sometimes the four-position, described in some reference frame by a set of four coordinates

-where $x^{i}$ is the three-dimensional space position vector which is a function of the coordinate time, $t$ in the same frame.
+where $x^{i}$ is the three-dimensional space position vector being a function of the coordinate time, $t$, in the same frame.
 These coordinates are the components of the position four-vector for the event.
-In the SR, the four-positions are four-vectors that transform one inertial frame of reference to another by Lorentz transformations.
-A clock fastened to a particle moving along a world-line in four-dimensional spacetime measures the particle's proper time $\tau$.
+In the SR, the four-position is a four-vector that transforms from one inertial frame of reference to another by Lorentz transformations.
+A clock fastened to a particle moving along a worldline in four-dimensional spacetime measures the particle's proper time $\tau$.
 This relation is shown in the second equality of Eq.~\eqref{xmuApp}.
-The four-velocity of a particle is defined as the rate of change of its four-position with respect to proper time and is the tangent vector to the particle's world line
+The four-velocity of a particle is defined as the rate of change of its four-position for proper time and is the tangent vector to the particle's world line

-where the Lorentz factor, $\gamma$ represents the time dilation of a process due to the fact that it takes a proper time $\Delta \tau$ in its own rest frame has a longer duration $\Delta t$ measured by another observer moving relative to the rest frame.
+The Lorentz factor, $\gamma$ represents the time dilation of a process since it takes a proper time $\Delta \tau$ in its rest frame and has a longer duration $\Delta t$ measured by another observer moving relative to the rest frame.
 The $H t$-term in the above Eq.~\eqref{UmuApp} can be obtained in the FLRW universe as

 $H_0 t_0 \sim 1$ and thus if $c$ varies as a function of the scale factor $a$ then $\tc_0$ is different from $c_0$ as shown in Eq.~\eqref{UmuApp}.
-We emphasize that the value of $\tc$ is a constant at the given hypersurface (for the given cosmic time).
-The four-acceleration, $A^{\mu}$ is defined as the rate of change in four-velocity with respect to the particle's proper time along its worldline
+We emphasize that $\tc$ is a constant at the given hypersurface (for the given cosmic time).
+The four-acceleration, $A^{\mu}$ is defined as the rate of change in four-velocity for the particle's proper time along its worldline

-where we use Eq.~\eqref{UmuApp} and dots denote the derivatives with respect to the coordinate time, $t$.
+where we use Eq.~\eqref{UmuApp}, and dots denote the derivatives for the coordinate time, $t$.
 We explicitly write terms in the above equation \eqref{AmuApp}

 where we use the explicit form of $\tc$ given in Eq.~\eqref{dotGoGmp} to have

 We inserts Eqs.~\eqref{dottgamotgam} and \eqref{dotgammaogammaApp} into Eq.~\eqref{AmuApp} to obtain

 where we use